mtj0928/typed-notifications/README.md

 # typed-notifications
-This library is attaching type-information to `NotificationCenter`.
+This library attaches type-information to `NotificationCenter`.
 You can post and observe notifications in a type-safe manner.

 ```swift